xmartlabs/xmartlabs.github.io/_posts/2019-11-12-TFlite-to-CoreML.md

 ---
 layout: post
-title: "How to convert a NN model from TensorFlow Lite to CoreML"
+title: "CI with Fastlane How to convert a NN model from TensorFlow Lite to CoreML"
 date: 2019-11-22 10:00:00
 author: Mathias Claassen
 categories: machine learning, tflite, coreml, xmartlabs
 author_id: mathias
-featured_position: 1
+featured_position: 2
 featured_image: /images/tflite_coreml/featured.png
 ---

 It's been over a year since Apple has introduced [Create ML](https://developer.apple.com/documentation/createml), a framework that allows you to build neural network models in Swift and use them on iPhones and iPads with Core ML.
 However, the most common way of getting a CoreML model is still by converting a model trained on TensorFlow, Keras, Pytorch or other ML frameworks.
 Apple officially supports [coremltools](https://github.com/apple/coremltools) which allows converting some model formats like Keras, Caffe (v1) and TensorFlow (since version 3.0).

 Unfortunately, not all model formats can be converted so easily to Core ML.